theBlinder/job-tracker-automation/README.md

 - Extracts or suggests company, role, location, work mode, and job ID
 - Asks the user to confirm or correct detected values
 - Saves records to `job_applications.xlsx`
-- Prevents duplicate entries using the job link
+- Prevents duplicate job entries using validation and duplicate detection logic.
 - Optionally syncs records to Google Sheets

 ## Future Goal

 The long-term goal is to turn this into a browser extension.

 Instead of manually entering a job URL, the extension should automatically detect when the user is viewing a job posting, capture the job details from the page, and add the record directly to Google Sheets.
+The focus is to reduce manual effort as much as possible during large-scale job applications.

 In that future version, Excel storage may be removed completely so users can manage everything from Google Sheets without maintaining a local file.